Neighborhood Tree Stewardship Program

 - Attend field training workshops

-- Tree pruning class on September 16th at the Municipal Tree Nursery from 9am-12.30pm
+- Tree pruning class (time and date TBD) at the Municipal Tree Nursery

 - Have an interest in trees and a desire to make a difference in your neighborhood